 A: Students who are homeschooled are required to submit their SAT or ACT scores to Rollins in order to be considered for admission.
 Therefore, TSWO is not an option for students who are homeschooled.

 A: Students applying TSWO are evaluated similarly to those who apply using their test scores.
 TSWO applicants are not at any disadvantage compared to Test Score applicants.

 A: If you select our Test Score Waived Option (TSWO), you'll need to submit a personal representation telling us about yourself.
 You may submit this personal representation as a 1-minute YouTube video or a PowerPoint presentation of 6-8 slides.
-Please email your YouTube video link or your PowerPoint presentation (include your name and address and/or high school so we can identify you) to email@example.com.
+Please email your YouTube video link or your PowerPoint presentation to email@example.com.
+Be sure to include your name and address and/or high school so we can identify you.